allegheny-college-cmpsc-100-spring-2024/pastiche-animation/README.md

 Some options:

-- Write a function that allows you to draw the same compound shape, or 3D sculpture, over and over again, as in the [stick-figure-demo](https://drive.google.com/file/d/1Qtyu2AhH2P3sObAaIAO7bvNUaafUL9rW/view).
+- Write a function that allows you to draw the same compound shape, or 3D sculpture, over and over again, as in this [stick-figure-demo](https://drive.google.com/file/d/1Qtyu2AhH2P3sObAaIAO7bvNUaafUL9rW/view).
 Return the compound shape so that you can manipulate it later.
 - Write your own rotation function.
 You can use the one in the stick-figure demo above as a starting place, but make it your own in some way.
 - Write a function that interpolates between colors to create a gradient.